feophan/tenguesta_ngoldorinwa/docs/morph/ivf.md

 {: .ref #12}

 !!! note
 	Most often such an ending is referred to as a **suffix**, but here this term is reserved for a derivative block of a new lexeme.
-By this defnition, the derivational morphology of verbal adjectives, participles and gerunds like `-itë` is a *suffix*, but preterite `-ne` is a *primary ending*.
-However, for simplicity (particularly due to cases like future participle, where derivational suffix follows its primary ending), they are all discussed under the title of verbal eindings.
+By this definition, the derivational morphology of verbal adjectives, participles and gerunds like `-itë` is a *suffix*, but preterite `-ne` is a *primary ending*.
+However, for simplicity (particularly due to cases like future participle, where derivational suffix follows its primary ending), they are all discussed under the title of verbal endings.

 Some verbal forms can express additional information in their **secondary ending**:
 {: .ref #12}